Thilash/Marapets-Script/README.md

 # Marapets-Script
 Autoquester
-An auto quester that works on lots of the different quests.
-Im studying the security code frequency more to see if theres a way I can get around it.
-Considering just timing it out until I have a better solution.
+An auto quester that works on multipe quests on Marapets.com.
+I am studying the security code frequency more to see if theres a way I can get around it.